ibm-cloud-docs/dl/dl-netbond-essentials.md

 1. Send the name of the connection and the generated service key to the AT&T Service Provider team.
 If you are granted permission by AT&T to order Direct Link Connect through the Equinix Fabric portal, complete your order using the Equinix Cloud Exchange (ECX) Fabric portal.

-### AT&T TAO / NetBond Essentials notes when ordering using the Equinix Fabric portal
+## AT&T TAO / NetBond Essentials notes when ordering using the Equinix Fabric portal
+{: #att-tao-netbond-notes-when-ordering}

 1. In the **IBM Cloud Direct Link 2** profile, click **Create Connection**.